ai4os/ai4-papi/README.md

 This makes it possible for example to automate training launch and effectively decouples the Dashboard code from the underlying services we use (ie. Nomad).

 > **TODO list** (in priority order):
+> * (CSIC) Deploy on a different namespace depending on VO, once the cluster is ready
+> * (KIT) Explore the integration of the Exchange API, with a PostgreSQL database
 > * (CSIC) if needed, create a database for trainings (instead of parsing Nomad) for better performance